WP Rocket Settings – Ultimate Guide to Website Speed

 RocketCDN is a WP Rocket content delivery network solution.
 BunnyCDN powers it, which has over 120 POPs global edge locations.
 It costs $7.99 per month to use RocketCDN.

-If you’re using Cloudflare CDN, you don’t need to bother about this section.
+If you’re using Cloudflare CDN, you don’t need to worry about this section.
 Otherwise, enter your CDN CNAME record in the required field.

 WP Rocket is compatible with the Cloudflare content delivery network; no configuration is required.
-The other setting you should look into on this page is excluding some files from the CDN server.
+The other setting you should look into on this page is how to exclude some files from the CDN server.

 But why would you want to do this?
 Whatever, there is an option for you.